ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/view.md

 The status of all refreshable materialized views is available in table [`system.view_refreshes`](../../../operations/system-tables/view_refreshes.md).
 In particular, it contains refresh progress (if running), last and next refresh time, exception message if a refresh failed.

 To manually stop, start, trigger, or cancel refreshes use [`SYSTEM STOP|START|REFRESH|CANCEL VIEW`](../system.md#refreshable-materialized-views).

+To wait for a refresh to complete, use [`SYSTEM WAIT VIEW`](../system.md#refreshable-materialized-views).
+In particular, useful for waiting for initial refresh after creating a view.

 :::note
 Fun fact: the refresh query is allowed to read from the view that's being refreshed, seeing pre-refresh version of the data.
 This means you can implement Conway's game of life: https://pastila.nl/?00021a4b/d6156ff819c83d490ad2dcec05676865#O0LGWTO7maUQIA4AcGUtlA==